.bw: Operations

 Most current registrations are at the third level beneath second-level names such as co.bw and org.bw, but some second-level registrations also exist, such as Botswana Telecommunications Corporation's website.
-However, registrations at the second level have been stoped, and all entities who are currently registered under this level will be given a 3 year grace period to migrate to any other level.
+However, registrations at the second level have been stopped, and all entities who are currently registered under this level will be given a three-year grace period to migrate to any other level.

 The most visited .bw domain is google.co.bw by Google Inc. in Botswana.

 Botswana Communication Regulatory Authority operates a WHOIS service for .bw domains and was previously operated by Botswana Telecommunications Corporation.